Elephant Butte | Arches National Park

 Trailhead photo for Elephant Butte

 Elephant Butte, at 5653 ft., is the highest point in Arches National Park.
-The route, winding through the maze of entrada fins, requires good route finding (or persistence), a rappel, and a bit of lower 5th class climbing to reach some of the best views around.
-Elephant Butte makes a great outing for those canyoneers with a little climbing experience, or climbers.
-It is not very technical, but very rewarding with excellent views.
+The route, winding through the maze of Entrada fins, requires good route finding (or persistence), a rappel, and a bit of lower 5th class climbing to reach some of the best views around.
+This lofty summit has wide views of most of Arches, Castle Valley, and the La Sal Mountains.
+It is one of my favorite adventures in the park, partly for the views but also for the challenging route finding and climbing sections to get to the summit.

-Caution: I've had several groups e-mail me recently that Elephant Butte had very challenging climbing sections.
-In all cases, it was raining or had rained the day they visited and the sandstone was wet.
+Difficulty Note: I've had several groups e-mail me recently that Elephant Butte had very challenging climbing sections.
+In all cases, it was raining or had rained the day they visited, and the sandstone was wet.
 Not recommended if the weather is threatening, there is snow on the ground, or the ground is wet from recent rain!
 Even a little precipitation will make the climbing much more difficult.
 The rule for climbing on sandstone is to make sure the rock is 100% dry before climbing.
 Sandstone is fragile.
-At best climbing it wet will make it more difficult.
-At worst, anchors can fail in the weaker wet sandstone and holds can break permanently changing routes.
+There are several sections that are probably low 5th class and do have some exposure.
+You will need a confident sandstone leader that can climb these sections without protection.

 Elephant Butte Approach Gully